renzien/renzien/README.md

 - 🤔 &nbsp; Exploring new technologies and learning something new
 - 🎓 &nbsp; Studying Software Engineering in Institut Teknologi Telkom Purwokerto
-- 💼 &nbsp; Working as a Freelancer
+- 💼 &nbsp; Working as a Unity Level Designer
 - 🌱 &nbsp; Learning more about Game Developer, Unreal Engine
 - ✍️ &nbsp; Pursuing Graphic Design and Animation as Hobbies